aws-samples/amazon-transcribe-live-call-analytics/README.md

 ## Conclusion
-The Live Call Analytics (LCA) sample solution offers a scalable, cost-effective approach to provide live call analysis with features to assist supervisors and agents to improve focus on your callers’ experience.
-It uses Amazon machine learning services like Amazon Transcribe and Amazon Comprehend to transcribe and extract real time insights from your contact center audio.
+The Live Call Analytics (LCA) with Agent Assist sample solution offers a scalable, cost-effective approach to provide live call analysis with features to assist supervisors and agents to improve focus on your callers’ experience.
+It uses Amazon ML services like Amazon Transcribe, Amazon Comprehend, Amazon Lex and Amazon Kendra to transcribe and extract real-time insights from your contact center audio.
 The sample LCA application is provided as open source—use it as a starting point for your own solution, and help us make it better by contributing back fixes and features via GitHub pull requests.
 For expert assistance, [AWS Professional Services](https://aws.amazon.com/professional-services/) and other [AWS Partners](https://aws.amazon.com/partners/) are here to help.

 ## Clean Up